ibm-build-lab/terraform-ibm-cloud-pak/iaf/testing/README.md

 - `config_dir`: Directory to download the kubeconfig file.
 Default value is `./.kube/config`
 - `cluster_id`: Cluster ID of the OpenShift cluster where to install IAF

-NOTE: the directory used for `config_dir` needs to be created if it doesn't already exist.

 Execute the following Terraform commands:

 ```bash